One of the more unusual stories in the history of English pottery is that of the Minton majolica Loch Ard peacock.

 Eveline Carmichael on the right with her mother Rebecca and

 sister Raby before their voyage.
-Rebecca and Raby’s bodies were the only two
+Rebecca and Raby were the only two

 Tom married Edith Strasenburgh—the sister of one of his lost shipmates—in 1884 and had a successful career as a captain with the Royal Mail.
-He died in December of 1908.
-Eveline returned to Ireland and married Captain Thomas Townsend in 1884.
+He and his wife had two sons, one of whom was killed in another shipwreck off the Australian coast.
+Tom died in December of 1908.
+Eveline returned to her grandmother’s home in Ireland and married Captain Thomas Townsend in 1884.
 As a wedding present she gave him a Georgian watch recovered from her mother Rebecca’s body after the shipwreck.
-She died in April 1934 after raising a family of three sons, all of who became captains.
+She died in April 1934 after raising a family of three sons.
 The watch is now also in the Flagstaff Hill Maritime Village Museum.

 "One corner of the case crashed against the rocks, but it, was washed up intact, and being opened, was found to contain a life-sized peacock.
 Either in the crash against the rocks or in the opening of the case the head was broken off, but was easily cemented"